-We enable the poorest and most vulnerable people to work their own way out of poverty by providing microloans to women.
-We help them to save, and to build independence and financial resilience.
+We enable the some of the world’s poorest people to work their own way out of poverty by providing training and microloans.
+We help them start successful businesses to build independence and financial resilience.

 By providing our women with the skills and tools to start small businesses we support them to become self-sufficient for their daily needs.
 As a result, over time the money they earn helps to provide food security, better housing, access to healthcare, and an education for their children.

 The training we provide ensures that our clients are equipped to manage their finances and create sustainable enterprises that will help them generate an income and provide for their families.
 We also focus on informing the women on the benefits of saving and encourage them to make modest savings.
 This is to provide insurance against future crop failure, family illness and other unpredictable situations.
 Consequently this gives them confidence in their ability to weather whatever life throws at them.

 - Our Loan and Training Officers (LTOs) travel on motorbikes to rural areas to meet with community leaders.